tzuhsial/IE-System/README.md

 #### Start service

 After starting EditmeTagger and MongoDB on localhost (```sudo service mongod start```), run the following command to start the service.
 Current config uses Rule-based Policy.
+Note: If you plan to use EC2 instance, create a security group that allows all incoming traffic to TCP port 2000.
 ```bash
 ./realuser_server.sh
 ```